 Ikea Kura Colourful Elegant Hack

 The floral decal hack has popped up again in this colourful, elegant Ikea KURA hack from The Divine Living Space.
-It really is such an easy way to add interest to the look of the bed.
-In this case it ties in really well with the colours in the room.
-The rest of the bed has not really been touched, apart from the addition of the contrasting green curtains to create a reading nook or den on the bottom section.
+It is such an easy way to add interest to the look of the bed.
+In this case, it ties in well with the colours in the room.
+The rest of the bed has not been touched, apart from the addition of the contrasting green curtains to create a reading nook or den on the bottom section.

-Check out that dalmation print on the ceiling!
+Check out that Dalmatian print on the ceiling!
 You can get a wall decal to do this job here.